elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - The beautiful, blind eyes of the very earth sing
-- the skipped school, the joint eyebrows of great plows
+- the truancy, the furrowed eyebrows of laborious tasks
 - {:.pr} the knowing ruses of conferences with no rhyme or reason on the quicksand.
-- The wrecker's cow, the Calvary rains and the waves
+- The wrecker's cow, the rains of waves and wayside crosses
 - bewitch with snakes, with palaver, with kelp
 - The lighthouse disjoints with eaglet blood.